 This post may contain Affiliate links.
 Please read my DISCLOSURE for more info.

-My latest book, FINDING KISMET, is a Sci Fi Romance Thriller.
+FINDING KISMET is a Sci Fi Romance Thriller.
 It means that while the romance between my hero and heroine is central to the story, there is also danger, tension and intrigue taking place in a breathtaking new planet with new species and their utopian civilization.

 Five Things I Learned Writing FINDING KISMET